slshen/pdl/README.md

-# Recursive Property Language
+# Property Definition Language

-RPL is a little language for defining properties:
+PDL is a little language for defining properties:

     # both shell-style line comments
     // and java-style line comments